tulXoro/EngLit/README.md

 ## What EngLit is NOT
 - EngLit is **NOT** meant to be a full replacement for programming languages.
 - EngLit is **NOT** meant to be a perfect English language that interfaces with a computer.
-If you want want that, see [here](https://chat.openai.com/).
-Building a perfecf English compiler would require an immense amount of time and effort than I already have.
+If you want that, see [here](https://chat.openai.com/).
+Building a perfect English compiler would require an immense amount of time and effort than I already have.
 - As such, because there are multiple ways to say the same thing in English (*every language really is an art form*) I have chosen a specific syntax that I thought was elegant.

 # Getting Started